eljam/react-es6-webpack-boilerplate/README.md

 es6 boilerplate are too complex actually.

 This boilerplate is not to provide an advanced nor a simple boilerplate but something between.
-As you can see on github, there are a lot of boilerplates that are too simple or two complex.
+As you can see on github, there are a lot of boilerplates that are too simple or too complex.
 I've tried to take ideas from both to make a more understandable one.

 ## Tools